FlowFuse/installer/README.md

  - You will be asked to create a Administrator user the first time you connect
  - Once logged in as the new user you will be prompted to create your first team.
  - From there you can create Projects (instances of Node-RED) which will be managed as part of the team.

+ After the first start the following will be created in the working directory

+  - `forge.db` this is the database that holds all the project settings
+  - `localfs_root` this directory holds the userDir for each Project instance.

 ## Configure